 The Emma Lewisham story

 - Emma Lewisham is a mission-led skincare business that is centred around people and the planet.
 The Emma Lewisham story began with my personal quest to combat hyperpigmentation, an issue for 40% of New Zealand women and 62% of Australian women.
-After months of using a cosmetic product with hydroquinone in it, the then-most common ingredient for hyperpigmentation treatment, I was told by my doctor to discontinue using it while I was pregnant because hydroquinone is expected to highly questionable.
+After months of using a cosmetic product with hydroquinone in it, the then-most common ingredient for hyperpigmentation treatment, I was told by my doctor to discontinue using it while I was pregnant because use of hydroquinone is highly questionable.
 I went looking for a natural and science backed solution, only to find that it did not exist.
 So I set out to create it.
-After many years of innovation and research, I launched the Skin Reset serum which is natural and scientifically proven to outperform the most recognised and luxurious vitamin C and brightening products on the market.
+After many years of innovation and research, I launched the Skin Reset serum which is natural and scientifically proven to outperform the most recognised and luxurious Vitamin C and brightening products on the market.

 - With an expanded skincare range, we continue to work hard to provide natural and high performing skincare.
 You can read more about our sustainability policy here.

 - Emma Lewisham is proud to be redefining standards for the beauty industry, and proud to be New Zealand made.
 However New Zealand is lagging behind when it comes to regulating the use of harmful ingredients in cosmetics products.
-Hydroquinone, the very catalyst for the Emma Lewisham brand, continues to be unregulated (except when used in hair dye products) despite being banned in other jurisdictions like the European Union, Australia and Japan and restricted in Canada.
+Hydroquinone, the very catalyst for the Emma Lewisham brand, continues to be unregulated (except when used in hair dye products) despite being regulated in other jurisdictions like the European Union, Australia and Japan and restricted in Canada.
 This is only one example.
-There are over 272 ingredients that are currently banned in the EU but unregulated in New Zealand.
+There are over 272 ingredients that are currently regulated in the EU but unregulated in New Zealand.
 This is concerning given our framework is based on the EU’s and strives to reflect best international practices.

-- In keeping with our mission to create meaningful change in the beauty industry, we invite the EPA to update the list of banned ingredients in New Zealand by reference to the EU’s.
+- In keeping with our mission to create meaningful change in the beauty industry, we invite the EPA to update the list of regulated ingredients in New Zealand by reference to the EU’s.
 Specifically, we ask that you prioritise banning the 25 ingredients listed in Schedule A appended to this letter.
 These ingredients include hydroquinone, four types of formaldehyde, some of the most toxic parabens and phthalates, and the fluorinated compounds known as PFAS.

 - Our request should be a priority for the EPA.
 Women use an average of 12 cosmetic products daily, exposing themselves to around 168 different chemicals.
-The Group Standard has a crucial role to play in ensuring that the chemicals in those products are safe.
+The Group Standard has a crucial role to play in ensuring that the ingredients in those products are safe.

 - Thank you for taking the time to consider this request.
 I would be happy to discuss these matters with you further.